FVetrov/md5hashing.net/README.md

 * MongoDB Special Indexed Collection (MDBSIC) - (~200K records of popular and last requests)
 * MongoDB - (~300M records of all requests)

-Any request goes thru PHP Cache -> MySQL -> MongoDB and vice versa.
+Any request goes thru PHP Cache -> MDBSIC -> MongoDB and vice versa.
 Keys for all storages is original string and MD5 hash (as most popular searchable value right now, later we may change it or make/add other keys)
 That gives very high availability of any part of service.